Ask a question at a town hall meeting

 Work in teams.

 - Arrive early.
-Someone from your group might arrive early enough to assess the procedure.
+For in-person events, someone from your group might arrive early enough to assess the procedure.
 Is there a sign-in sheet for constituents?
 Will there be a sign-up sheet for those who wish to ask questions, or will individuals raise their hands to be called on?
 You may also be able to introduce yourself to the member, the candidate, or a staff person.
+You’ll also want to arrive early because some in-person events require you to submit your questions written in advance.
+Take copies of your questions above to the event to submit or copy onto paper they give you.
+For online events, be ready to log on as soon as allowed.

-- Location, location, location.
+- Location, location, location (in-person only).
 Have group members sit in different areas of the room as close to the front as possible to maximize your impact.
 Are there microphones for questioners already in place?
 Get seats near them so you can be first in line.
 Try to sit near the aisle so it is easy for staff running the microphones to get to you.

 Get called on, and get the handshake.

-- Look like a fan.
+- Look like a fan (in-person only).
 Take free campaign gear (stickers, signs, etc.) and wear as much of it as possible – this makes you more likely to get called on.

-- Make sure you raise your hand “first, fast, high!”
+- Be first!
+For in-person events, raise your hand “first, fast, high!”
 This means raise your hand immediately when it is time to ask questions, and keep it up there.
 Think Like Hermione Granger in Harry Potter – BIG FAST HAND RAISING!
+For online events, get in the queue or submit a question as soon as possible.
+Some events may ask for questions before the Q&A has officially started – jump in so you are at the front of the line.
+If you are required to type in your question, have your question above easily available so you can quickly copy and paste it in.

-- Get the handshake.
+- Get the handshake (in-person only).
 Most candidates will do a handshake line after events to take pictures and greet constituents.
 This is a great chance to ask a question or follow up on an answer.
 Pro Tip: Respectfully hold their hand until you get a real answer.
 This makes it harder to brush you off.

 Stay polite and on message.